Somatic Healing

 About Susan Reis

-As a Somatic Practitioner, I help clients reconnect with their bodies and release old survival patterns, so they can relate more freely to their inner emotional world and ground new capacity into daily life.
-My unique approach is integrative, weaving together somatic experiencing and general somatics, parts work and psychosynthesis, relational and attachment-based healing, brainspotting and hypnosis techniques to support neuroplastic change, functional breathwork, and contemplative wisdom.
-At its heart, my work holds the paradox of both release and creation—the unwinding of what has been carried in the body, and the opening into resilience, aliveness, and presence.
+As a Somatic Practitioner, I help clients reconnect with their bodies and release old survival patterns, so they can relate more freely to their inner world and ground new capacity into daily life.
+My integrative approach holds the paradox of both release and creation—unwinding what the body has carried while opening into resilience, aliveness, and presence.
 Having walked through freeze, disconnection, and chronic pain myself, I bring both deep training and lived experience, meeting each person with the compassion and care I once longed for.
+I’d be honored to support you on your journey inward.